leonzh2k/leonzh2k/README.md

-# Hi, I'm Leon

 ### About me

-I'm a software developer because I like solving problems, building things, and helping people.
-Currently, I'm the lead developer on the <a href="https://coauthor.fly.dev/" target="_blank">Coauthor Project</a>, a platform for academic researchers to share their manuscript peer review data and help each other discover journals with fairer review processes.
+I write software because I like building things, solving problems, and helping people.
+Currently, I'm the lead developer on <a href="https://coauthor.fly.dev/" target="_blank">Coauthor</a>, a platform for academic researchers to share their manuscript peer review data and help each other discover journals with fairer review processes.

-Outside of work I have several hobbies like hiking, photography and playing video games, and my favorite hobby by far is listening to music.

-### Projects
+When I'm not programming, I enjoy listening to music, photography, hiking, and playing video games.

+### What I'm building now:
 - <a href="https://coauthor.fly.dev/" target="_blank">Coauthor</a> - platform for academic researchers to share their manuscript peer review data and help each other discover journals with fairer review processes.

+### What I've built previously
 - <a href="https://iacoped.github.io/coped-designermap/">CoPED Designer Map</a> - Interactive map promoting the work of 200+ publicly engaged designers around the world.
-Built for the Collective of Publicly Engaged Designers (CoPED).
+Client: Collective of Publicly Engaged Designers (CoPED).
 - <a href="https://visaudio.fly.dev/">Visaudio</a> - Browser-based tool for creating audio-reactive visuals.